Q: What is the security policy at the ballpark?

 Q: What time do gates open?

 A: Unless otherwise noted, gates open one hour prior to game time.
 For example, when game time is 6:35 p.m., gates open at 5:35 p.m.
 Gate time is also noted in each game recap.
-In order to have your name added to our e-mail list and start receiving game recaps and other Ducks news, please click the envelope icon in the upper-right corner or send your request to email@example.com.
+In order to have your name added to our e-mail list and start receiving game recaps and other Ducks news, please type your email address into the Newsletter signup on the home page or send your request to firstname.lastname@example.org.

 Q: Can I bring my own food or drink?

 A: Ballpark rules prohibit outside food or beverages to be brought into the park.
 The concession stands sell a wide variety of food and beverages to satisfy most tastes.
 Also, water fountains are conveniently located on both sides of the main concourse.

 Q: What is the policy when weather shortens or cancels the game?

 A: If for any reason (rain, fog, etc.) less than 4 1/2 innings of a game are played (five full innings if the home team is trailing in the game), one of two scenarios will occur.

 Scenario 1: The game is rescheduled to be played on an open date on the Ducks schedule.
 If this occurs, tickets do not need to be exchanged and are good for the newly scheduled game only.